One of the most common problems with leather furniture is scratching. Fortunately, surface scratches on leather are pretty easy to take care of.

 You’ll find some sources say using heat on leather will bake and ruin it, and, in part, they are correct – too much heat will damage leather, absolutely.
 But keep in mind, heat can be good in small doses.
 Leather is every bit as strong as human skin, and you shouldn’t have any problems with heat damage as long as you use the hand test described above.

 What if it doesn’t work?

 If the scratch is severe, this technique may not do the trick.
 In the event that heat and massage fail to eliminate the scratch, you’ll need to call in a professional.

 Additional questions or concerns?
 If you leave them in the comments, we will get back to you.

-analine, analine leather, Benefits of cleaning leather, Benefits of cleaning vinyl, boat, car, clean, cleaning, cleaning products, clean leather, clean wine, commercial, cracked leather, dark spots, dashboard, DIY, dried out leather, faded leather, Fibrenew, fix, fully-finished leather, hairspray, home re-model, how to clean leather, leather, leather chairs, leather cleaning, leather furniture, leather products, leather sofas, markers, oakland, oil, oil damage, olive oil, plane, plastic, refurbish, repair, restoration, sagging, sofa, sun damage, tear, types of leather, used leather, vinyl, water damage, wine on leather, wine stain,
+alcohol based, Benefits of cleaning leather, Benefits of cleaning vinyl, boat, car, clean, cleaning, cleaning products, clean leather, commercial, couch destruction, couch repair, cracked leather, dark spots, dashboard, DIY, dried out leather, faded leather, Fibrenew, fix, fully-finished leather, hairspray, home re-model, how to clean leather, leather, leather chairs, leather furniture, leather products, leather sofas, markers, mildew, motorcycle, oil, oil damage, olive oil, plane, plastic, prevent damage, refurbish, repair, restoration, sagging, sun damage, This is a leather chair armrest I repaired., tree sap, types of leather, used furniture, used leather, vinyl, water damage,